rhasselbaum/duplicity-unattended/README.md

 1. Time determines the interval between full backups.
 1. Purging old backups happens automatically at the end (unless overridden).
 The script keeps the last N full backups.

+Run `duplicity-unattended --help` to see all options or just look at the code.

 ## New host configuration

 Here are the steps I generally follow to set up backups on a new host.
 I use separate keys, buckets, and AWS credentials so the compromise of any host doesn't affect others.